Lead kindly light: Henry Newman – 9th October

 Cardinal Henry Newman spent his life in search the light of Truth.

-In 1843 he made his decision, he retracted in a local newspaper his formerly severe language towards Rome.
+In 1843 the reverend Newman made a decision, and retracted in a local newspaper his formerly severe language towards Rome.
 He began to see the light of truth, and in September of the same year he resigned as an Anglican priest.
 Two years later he asked to be admitted to the Catholic Church.
 Then, after completing his theological studies in Rome, he was ordained a Catholic priest in 1847.

 New fruits from the light of truth.

 In 1879, Pope Leo XIII created him a Cardinal.
-John Henry Newman died at the Birmingham Oratory on 11 August 1890.
-He was canonised in 2019, and his memory is celebrated on the 9th of October.
+John Henry Newman died at the Birmingham Oratory on 11th August 1890.
+He was canonised in 2019, and his memory is celebrated on the 9th of October in Ireland for his Irish foundation of the Dublin University church on St. Stephen’s Green.

 Facebooktwitterredditpinterestlinkedinmailby feather